1) When did you start?

 9) Why don't you play certain songs in the set?

-We've recorded fourteen albums.
+We've recorded sixteen albums.
 With about fourteen songs per album that's coming up to two hundred songs.
 We only play about twenty two a night, so something's got to give.
 We try and change the set around a bit, and put in new songs, even though sometimes you feel that all some audiences want to hear is the "old stuff", i.e. the first two albums.
 Soon the new songs become "old songs".
 Without doing new songs the band would be treading water I think, and also I like to think the fans like to hear new songs.
 Maybe one day though we could do a '77 VIBRATORS TOUR - just playing the old stuff.

 10) Wrong facts?